jonnyhuck/jonnyhuck.github.io/README.md

-# Not Lost

-This is the code for a walking/landscape/nature blog I occasionally write with my wife.

 ## Credits
 This software is based upon [Jeckyll Now](https://github.com/barryclark/jekyll-now), which is designed to make it easy to create a [Jekyll](https://github.com/jekyll/jekyll) blog by eliminating a lot of the up front setup ([Jeckyll Now Repository](https://github.com/barryclark/jekyll-now)).